maldevel/HashSHA256/README.md

 # HashSHA256
-Calculate SHA 256 with OpenSSL and C
+Calculate SHA 256 hash with OpenSSL and C